tommilligan/coot/README.md

 ```

 ### Run

+Ensure you have a configuration file `coot.yml` in the working directory.
+See [example](./example) for a sample.

 Run like `./coot >> coot.jsonl 2>> coot.log`.
 Data will be output to `coot.jsonl` as well as uploaded to InfluxDB.